 161 For exposition, the figure truncates costs and benefits at 2050.
 Some costs and benefits accrue out to 2071, though these values are relatively small.
-162 See Chapter 5.3 of this PRIA for the differences between CY and model year reporting.

 Figure 8-24: Cumulative Net Benefits, CY 2022-2050

 The graphs in this chapter present certain effects in absolute terms, while others show incremental costs and benefits relative to the No-Action Alternative.
 Both model year and CY perspectives are used in this chapter depending on the effects discussed.
 Unless otherwise stated, the model year perspective includes MYs 1983-2032 and the CYs that correspond to the full lifetimes of models produced in those model years, while the CY perspective measures effects that accrue to the on-road fleet in CYs 2022-2050 only.